15 Great Grad Programs That Offer Free Tuition

 Philadelphia, Pennsylvania

-If you want graduate education in music but hesitate about the cost, consider the Curtis Institute of Music.
+If you want a graduate education in music but hesitate about the cost, consider the Curtis Institute of Music.
 The prestigious school offers a generous all-scholarship policy that covers the complete cost of tuition.
+Need-based and merit-based scholarships are available.

 Both undergraduate and graduate students qualify for the full-tuition scholarship regardless of their financial need.
 The scholarship for graduate students is worth $67,502 for the 2025-2026 academic year.